Applications will open in January and Are Due March 1, 2022

 - Practical Ethics - Working with educators in professional fields (such as health, technology, law, leadership and education) to develop pedagogical strategies for teaching ethics.

 - The Scientific Citizenship Initiative - Supporting the development of socially responsive and responsible curriculum at Harvard Medical School to bridge the gap between scientists and society.

-Qualifications include a demonstrable commitment to high-quality college teaching, experience as a Teaching Fellow in one or more ethics courses offered at the university (or experience as a teaching assistant in an ethics course at another university), and a passion for pedagogical innovation.
-Experience teaching General Education courses is especially helpful.
-The fellowship lasts for the full academic year with a commitment of 10 hours/week for the duration of the fellowship.
-Pay is commensurate with the Teaching Fellow stipend for one course section per semester, fall and spring (the equivalent to .20 teaching rate).
+The fellowship is open to any graduate student with a demonstrable commitment to high-quality college teaching, experience as a teaching fellow in one or more ethics courses offered at Harvard or MIT, and a passion for pedagogical innovation.
+The Fellowship lasts for the full academic year with a commitment of 10 hrs/week for the duration of the fellowship.
+Pay is commensurate with a Teaching Fellow Stipend for one course section per semester.